psevestre/openid-fapi/Financial_API_WD_002.md

 When the request object is stored at the authorization server, the `request_uri` value typically is a URN.

-This section defines the methods for the authorization server and endpoint to exchange a request object for a request URI.
+This section defines the methods for the authorization server's request object endpoint to exchange a request object for a request URI.

 ### 7.2 Request